-Also called settlement, this is when you, the buyer, closing agent, and perhaps other parties representing the buyer, meet to fulfill all agreements outlined in the purchase and sale contracts.
+Also called settlement, closing day is when you, the buyer, the closing agent, and perhaps other parties representing the buyer meet to fulfill all agreements outlined in the purchase and sale contracts.

 Closing typically takes place at the office of the title insurance company representing the buyer, but this can vary by jurisdiction.
-As the seller, you are not always required to attend and may be able to pre-sign the deed and other important documents.
+As the seller, you are not always required to attend closing and may be able to pre-sign the deed and other important documents.
 The title company will contact you with the specifics.

 No matter where you live, the buyer is allowed a final walk-through of the property 24 hours before closing.
 At this time, they'll look closely to make sure that you've completely vacated the property and the home is in the condition described in the contract, including any repairs that were required from inspection.

 If the walk-through reveals any problems, the buyer can delay the closing or ask for money from you to address the issues.
 Work with your real estate agent to ensure your home is exactly as promised to avoid any potential issues or delays.